 Is it a geographical term?

 What does the Sahara cover?
-At 3.6 million square miles (9.4 million square kilometers), the Sahara, which is Arabic for “The Great Desert,” [An aside: Sahara Desert = Sahara Great Desert] covers large sections of Algeria, Chad, Egypt, Libya, Mali, Mauritania, Morocco, Niger, Western Sahara, Sudan and Tunisia.
+At 3.6 million square miles (9.4 million square kilometers), the Sahara, which is Arabic for “The Great Desert,” [An aside: Sahara Desert = The Great Desert Desert] covers large sections of Algeria, Chad, Egypt, Libya, Mali, Mauritania, Morocco, Niger, Western Sahara, Sudan and Tunisia.
 So does this mean that parts of the Sahara are in SSA?
 As a geographical term it is increasingly inaccurate and too fluid a classification.
 The Sahara is moving southwards.
 Which means that the countries covered by the Sahara will rise.
 Will we then change where SSA refers to?

 Why These Classifications Are Redundant

 What Africa Should We Research?

 How we define Africa for research purposes has long been the preoccupation of writers of and in Africa.
 Georg Hegel said of Africa and Africans:

 ‘The Negro, as already observed, exhibits the natural man in his completely wild and untamed state.
 We must lay aside all thought of reverence and morality-all that we call feeling-if we would rightly comprehend him; there is nothing harmonious with humanity to be found in this type of character.
 The copious and circumstantial accounts of Missionaries completely confirm this, and Mahommedanism appears to be the only thing which in any way brings the Negroes within the range of culture… it has no movement or development to exhibit.
 Historical movements in it-that is in its northern part-belong to the Asiatic or European World.
 Carthage displayed there an important transitionary phase of civilization; but, as a Phoenician colony, it belongs to Asia.
 Egypt will be considered in reference to the passage of the human mind from its Eastern to its Western phase, but it does not belong to the African Spirit.
 What we properly understand by Africa, is the Unhistorical, Undeveloped Spirit, still involved in the conditions of mere nature, and which had to be presented here only as on the threshold of the World’s History.’
 [Hegel, 2004: 93]